 The average price for BetterHelp is between $240 and $320 per month.
 It varies based on the length of your subscription.

 Most people would agree that BetterHelp is worth the money.
 It can be as effective as in-person therapy and is often cheaper than it.

 BetterHelp sometimes offers a free 7-day trial that lets prospective users try out the service without any risk.

 Yes, users are free to cancel their memberships at any time and for any reason.
 Doing so is as easy as logging into your account and managing your subscription.

 You can fill out a communication request form on the company’s website or email them directly at email@example.com.

 BetterHelp pays its therapists about $30 per hour.
 So the amount that a counselor makes depends on how much time they spend working with BetterHelp patients.

 There are lots of online therapy programs to choose from.
 But if you’re looking for a doctor-on-demand who can help with mental health issues, you’d be hard-pressed to find a better option than BetterHelp.

 BetterHelp makes it incredibly easy to work with professional counselors from home.
-They’ve helped more than a million people and can help you deal with everything from self-esteem issues to bipolar disorder.
+They’ve helped more than 3.5 million people and can help you deal with everything from self-esteem issues to bipolar disorder.
 You can even learn coping skills for grief through BetterHelp counseling.